Driveways & vehicular crossings

 Property owners are responsible for constructing and maintaining the vehicular crossing.

-You need Council approval to construct a vehicular crossing because:
+You need Council approval to construct a vehicular crossing.

-Vehicular crossings should be assessed before building approval is given for a dwelling, garage or carport to make sure it meets current legislative requirements.
+Vehicular crossings and driveways should be assessed before building approval is given for a dwelling, garage or carport to make sure it meets current legislative requirements.

-If you get building approval before a vehicular crossing approval, you might have to modify the building work to accommodate the vehicular crossing.
-Property owners are responsible for any changes to building work which can be expensive.
+If you get building approval before a vehicular crossing or driveway approval, you might have to modify the building work to accommodate the vehicular crossing.
+Property owners are responsible for any changes to building work, which can be expensive.

 A full list of requirements for driveways and vehicular crossings is available in Table 9.4.2– 1 to 9.4.2– 4 of the City Plan.